 7. Take advantage of a consumer market of 50 million

-Colombia boasts a population size of almost 50 million people.
-Colombia’s capital, Bogotá, holds a workforce of 4.6 million alone that are young, skilled, and educated.
+Colombia boasts a population size of over 50 million people.
+Colombia’s capital, Bogotá, holds a sizeable workforce that is young, skilled, and educated.
 That number is only rising as higher education institutions also see sustained, continued enrollment.
 The working age population accounts for approximately 80% of the overall population.

 US companies have many opportunities to pursue in Colombia, and their success is supported by a high demand for the American brand.
 The government’s modernization agenda welcomes new tech, infrastructure, and innovative business models.
 Don’t wait for competitors to identify and capitalize on this thriving market; engage with local legal providers and ensure success for your expansion by doing business in Colombia.